How Long Does It Take to Receive FAFSA Money

 Schools generally give you your grant or loan money in at least two payments.
-These are called disbursements and they usually happen once per term, such as at the start of the semester or the start of the quarter.
-This schedule applies both for student loans and Parent PLUS Loans.
+These are called disbursements, usually occurring once per term, such as at the start of the semester or the start of the quarter.
+This schedule applies both to student loans and Parent PLUS Loans.

 So, how long does it take to receive financial aid exactly?

-The length of time it takes to receive your financial aid money depends on when and how soon you apply; how you submit your FAFSA; how quickly your school acts; and the type of aid you've accepted.
-In general, though, you should have the funds you need right around the time each semester, trimester, or quarter begins.
+The time it takes to receive your financial aid money depends on when and how soon you apply, how you submit your FAFSA application, how quickly your school acts, and the type of aid you've accepted.
+In general, you should have the funds you need right around the time each semester, trimester, or quarter begins.

-In some cases, the FAFSA will not provide enough money for you to live on and to cover all of your educational costs.
+Sometimes, the FAFSA will not provide enough money for you to live on and cover all your educational costs.
 If that's the case, you can consider additional options such as private student loans.
-Often, you can be approved quickly for private loans and can get funds above-and-beyond what your school or the Department of Education is willing to provide.
+You can often be approved quickly for private loans and get funds above and beyond what your school or the U.S. Department of Education is willing to provide.